BICCN/BCDC-Metadata/Templates/project_collection/README.md

 ## Data collection
 This sheet contains information about your data collection

+A **data collection** can be created to encapsulate any set of data.
+Generally, for the BICCN we prefer the deposition of raw files to be separated into different data collections, such that a data collection contains a set of data generated by the same methodology and for the same purpose.
+Raw files and derived files would ideally be separated into different collections (e.g., fastq files vs. bam files vs. cell-x-gene matrix) so that we can ingest and report out metadata appropriately.
+Exceptions may exist to these rules.

 ### **Collection** - *collection name*
   * This is a unique human-readable identifier (i.e. handle) used to keep track